Grado

 The historic centre of Grado is worth a visit, and preserves interesting architectural remains, especially from the 18th and 19th centuries, which also gives a very romantic touch to a stroll through this illustrious town, where every corner transports you to parallel universes.

-What to see and do in Grado
+What to see in Grado

-Chapel of Sorrows
+Chapel of Los Dolores

 Parish Church of San Pedro